The transition is well underway…

 Powur is a solar energy MLM, but to say that their product is solar panels is misleading.

 So, Powur technically doesn’t have a product of their own.
-They do the lead generation/network marketing for another solar energy company.
+They do the lead generation/network marketing for other solar energy companies.

 You might have noticed above that I mentioned lead generation.